btorobrob/cesr/README.md

 Adult survival probabilities can be estimated by first using extract.ch(), then mark.ces(); results can be plotted using plot.trend().

-More details on how to do each of these can be found in the introductory manual - look in the vignettes folder or, in R by typing "vignette('cesr-intro')"
+More details on how to do each of these can be found in the introductory manual - look in the vignettes folder or, in R by typing " vignette('cesr-intro') "